NZS-USYD/CyberSec/README.md

 - _Step 1: In the first step as shown in Fig. 2, the `hosts` file in the `/etc/ansible/` directory was configured so that Ansible can discover ELK VM (RedTeamELK Server)._
 - _A group called `[elk]` was added and the IP address of the ELK VM (10.3.0.4) was added._
-- _While being in the Ansible container, `touch /etc/ansible/install-elk.yml` command was used to create YAML script._
+- _While being in the Ansible container, `touch /etc/ansible/install-elk.yml` command was used to create YAML script.
+In the next step, a YAML script was written as shown in Fig. 3 in the `install-elk.yml` file._
+- _ Finally, the install-elk.yml file was run to finish the ELK stack installation on the dedicated RedTeamELK Server._

 ![elk-install.yml configration](https://github.com/NZS-USYD/CyberSec/blob/main/Diagrams/YAML%20script%20for%20ELK%20stack%20configuration.png)